Gavin Kliger

 Access:

 In an email, CFPB CIO Chris Chilbert reports that Gavin Kliger has been granted access to Ops HC - Prod to build the RIF automation.
-He also asks to confirm that Gavin Kliger should have his access revoked to systems that let him deactivate employee email accounts or lock them out of their laptops
+He also asks to confirm that Gavin Kliger should have his access immediately revoked to systems that let him deactivate employee email accounts or lock them out of their laptops.

 |